 Reasons for this Finding: The state building code council (council), based on the following good cause, finds that an emergency affecting the general welfare of the state of Washington exists.
 The council further finds that immediate amendment of a certain council rule is necessary for the public welfare and that observing the time requirements of notice and opportunity to comment would be contrary to the public interest.

 The declaration of emergency affecting the general welfare of the state of Washington is based on the following findings:

-The council concluded that it is in the best interest of the general welfare of the state of Washington to amend the provisions related to lateral restraint of foundation walls in Section R404 of the IRC with the language adopted by the membership of the International Code Council for inclusion in the 2009 edition of the IRC.
+The council concluded that it is in the best interest of the general welfare of the state of Washington to retain the provisions related to fire separation distance in section R302 of the 2003 edition of the IRC.